-At the Airtel store, Tom was able to use the ATM-type machine to activate his phone, but Melissa was “unsuccessful” and directed to request a refund of her $500 rupees from the cashier.
-The store was packed and we didn’t want to wait for help, but it didn’t seem like there was much of an option.
-As soon as the cashier looked free, we headed up to just get our money back.
-He was so kind and gracious, applied the $500 to talk/text time, and said to just come to him instead of the machine next time.
+At the Airtel store, Tom was able to use the ATM-type machine to activate his phone, but Melissa was “unsuccessful” and directed to request a refund of her 500 rupees from the cashier.
+The store was packed and we didn’t want to wait for help, but there didn’t seem to be another option.
+As soon as the cashier looked free, we headed up to get our money back.
+He was so kind and gracious, applied the 500 rs. to talk/text time, and said to just come to him instead of the machine next time.
 We will.

 With that task successfully accomplished, we headed home, only realizing when we were practically to our gate that we’d failed to stop at the wine store so Tom went back.
 Our closest wine store is called “Not Just Wine and Cheese,” which is particularly funny after you’ve been inside and seen that there is no cheese anywhere and the shelves are filled with hard liquor – the wine is an afterthought relegated to the hot, stuffy 2nd floor with a single standing fan pointed at the bottles.
 Sub-optimal storage conditions.

 That evening, we actually had two invitations to choose between.
 A large group was going for dinner at Druid Garden, a local hotspot where we’d attempted to celebrate our anniversary.
 We were also invited to the home of one of Tom’s English department colleagues for a celebration of the July birthdays of the other three members of the department.
 Eager as we were to go to Druid Garden, we decided that an intimate dinner was more likely to be our speed.
 We brought the wine.